 Entrance allocations could be flexible between the three areas where snowmobile use initiates, depending on demand at each area.
 For example, if there is greater demand for tours from Old Faithful, that allocation could increase, with a corresponding decrease in the allocation in other areas.
-Specific entrance allocation numbers are shown in table 5.
+See table 5 for specific entrance allocation numbers.